4 Obvious Things to Dislike About College Football Bowl Season

 Eerily similar in nature to the NCAA basketball tournament when fans and teams air their beefs at not getting into the field as the 69th or 70th team, the schools and fans of the 5th- and 6th-ranked teams stake their claims as to why the committee should have put them in.
 Penn State, Michigan and Oklahoma can all make their cases, but in the end only four teams get in.

 This isn’t two-in-one shampoo — thee are only four spots for four teams.
 There will always be teams that are upset and if the field ever was expanded, then the next group out can have an argument.
-At some point, there has to be a line drawn.
+At some point, a line has to be drawn.

 Being Bad Has Its Rewards